Start

 @openclaw/fs-safe/pathisPathInside, safeRealpathSync, isWithinDir, error helpers.

-@openclaw/fs-safe/jsontryReadJson, readJson, readJsonIfExists, writeJson, writeText.
+@openclaw/fs-safe/jsontryReadJson, readJson, readJsonIfExists, writeJson, sync variants.

-@openclaw/fs-safe/storefileStore(), jsonStore<T>(), and privateStateStore().
+@openclaw/fs-safe/storefileStore(), fileStoreSync(), and jsonStore<T>().

 @openclaw/fs-safe/secretSecret file read/write helpers.

-@openclaw/fs-safe/atomicreplaceFileAtomic, replaceDirectoryAtomic, movePathWithCopyFallback.
+@openclaw/fs-safe/atomicreplaceFileAtomic, writeTextAtomic, replaceDirectoryAtomic, movePathWithCopyFallback.

 @openclaw/fs-safe/secure-filereadSecureFile for pinned absolute file reads with permissions checks.